AmanTank187/blogger/README.md

 - Our master branch needs to be in a deployable state at all time and since im going to be creating a new model i want to create a new branch called feature so i can keep updating the users branch until its deployable.

+- Including validations for the user table, They're has to be a unique username and email present when created, no matter the case if they have same letters as another user it will not be valid.
+The username can be min length of 3 and max of 30.
+The email has no minimum length but has a max of 105 and uses a regex expression to ensure that the input for email should be in the correct format to be valid.

 - Ruby version

 - System dependencies